Skin cancer prevention and screening

 There are two groups of skin cancers known as melanomas and non-melanomas.
 The non-melanoma group includes the basal cell and squamous cell cancers and are by far the most common type of skin cancers.
 Because the non-melanoma skin cancers rarely spread elsewhere in the body, they are less worrisome than melanoma.
 Melanoma is less common than the other skin cancers, and while it is almost always curable in early stages, it can spread to other parts of the body and is far more serious than non-melanoma skin cancers.

 It is important to identify skin cancers early when more curative treatment options are available.
 The best method for finding skin cancers early is through regular self-skin exams and annual skin checks with your health care provider.
-When doing self-skin exams, keep the ABCDEs
+When doing self-skin exams, keep the ABCDEs in mind.

 – one half does not match the other